iqbal-arif/Codecademy/Full_Stack_Engineer/Notes/CSS/CSS_Responisve Design.md

 When percentages are used, elements are sized relative to the dimensions of their parent element (also known as a container).
 Therefore, the dimensions of the .subsection div will be 150 pixels tall and 250 pixels wide.
 Be careful, a child element’s dimensions may be set erroneously if the dimensions of its parent element aren’t set first.

-Note: Because the box model includes padding, borders, and margins, setting an element’s width to 100% may cause content to overflow its parent container.
-While tempting, 100% should only be used when content will not have padding, border, or margin.
+**_Note: Because the box model includes padding, borders, and margins, setting an element’s width to 100% may cause content to overflow its parent container.
+While tempting, 100% should only be used when content will not have padding, border, or margin._**

+5. Percentages: Padding & Margin

+---

+Percentages can also be used to set the padding and margin of elements.

+When height and width are set using percentages, you learned that the dimensions of child elements are calculated based on the dimensions of the parent element.

+When percentages are used to set padding and margin, however, they are calculated based only on the width of the parent element.

+For example, when a property like margin-left is set using a percentage (say 50%), the element will be moved halfway to the right in the parent container (as opposed to the child element receiving a margin half of its parent’s margin).

+Vertical padding and margin are also calculated based on the width of the parent.
+Why?
+Consider the following scenario:

+    A container div is defined, but its height is not set (meaning it’s flat).
+    The container then has a child element added within.
+The child element does have a set height.
+This causes the height of its parent container to stretch to that height.
+    The child element requires a change, and its height is modified.
+This causes the parent container’s height to also stretch to the new height.
+This cycle occurs endlessly whenever the child element’s height is changed!

+In the scenario above, an unset height (the parent’s) results in a constantly changing height due to changes to the child element.
+This is why vertical padding and margin are based on the width of the parent, and not the height.

+Note: When using relative sizing, ems and rems should be used to size text and dimensions on the page related to text size (i.e. padding around text).
+This creates a consistent layout based on text size.
+Otherwise, percentages should be used.